Section 20 Review

 As the Future Generations Commissioner for Wales, I want to ensure the world leading Well-being of Future Generations Act is used to its full extent and encourage public bodies to make policy decisions which are sustainable and positively impact on the day to day lives of current generations and those yet to be born.
-This includes helping improve how housing policies address fuel poverty, how we ensure that those most likely impacted by flooding and coastal erosion are involved in tackling the climate and nature emergencies, how education, training and employment opportunities are geared towards industries and opportunities of the future.

 I believe what policies are created depend on how the policies are developed.
 How they are delivered matters too.
 I believe the machinery behind the scenes, (often overlooked) is essential to applying the Well-being of Future Generations Act.

 The Act is one of the greatest cultural change programmes the Welsh public sector has ever undergone.
 This cannot be achieved unless the internal workings of public bodies – their processes, including their policy development and delivery; and their workforces – are acting in accordance with the sustainable development principle and are promoting and enabling sustainable development throughout their organisations as required by the Well-being of Future Generations Act.